t_sndvudata - send a data unit from one or more noncontiguous buffers

 - A single send was attempted specifying a TSDU greater than that specified in the info argument, or a send of a zero byte TSDU is not supported by the provider.

-- iovcount is greater than T_IOV_MAX.
+- iovcount is zero or greater than T_IOV_MAX.

 - The specified file descriptor does not refer to a transport endpoint.